Jeffreyblay/jeffreyblay.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my Website!"
+title: "From Data to Real-World Decisions:My Journey through the Lens of Geospatial Data Science and Engineering"
 author_profile: true
 redirect_from:
   - /about/